Office Cleanup Resources

 ✅ Organics (green) bins – acceptable items include ① Food waste, ② Paper napkins, and ③ Paper plates and paper straws.
 PRO TIP!
 Do not place coffee cups or plastic food packaging in green bins.
 The Organics waste collected in the green bins is being delivered to a composting facility in Ontario where the material is processed and turned into compost as fertilizers.

-✅ Special waste recycling (All Campus Locations) – see below for a list of other items that have special waste disposal options available at Sheridan’s campuses, including ① Used batteries, ② E-waste (i.e., old, broken, or unusable electronics of low value like keyboards, mouses, cables, adapters, small desktop printers, headsets, etc.), ③ Writing instruments (i.e., pens, markers, pencils), ④ Confidential documents, ⑤ Non-perishable, unopened food items.
+✅ Special waste recycling (All Campus Locations) – see below for a list of other items that have special waste disposal options available at Sheridan’s campuses, including ① Used batteries – RMC collection bin is located in the Learning Commons, ② E-waste (i.e., old, broken, or unusable electronics of low value like keyboards, mouses, cables, adapters, small desktop printers, headsets, etc.) – recycling collection available at Shipping and Receiving, ③ Writing instruments (i.e., pens, markers, pencils) – collection bin located in Learning Commons, ④ Confidential documents – shredding paper collection grey bins are located in various locations across campus.

 4. PROPERLY DISPOSE OF ITEMS THAT CAN NOT BE REUSED OR RECYCLED